-- 30% of countries currently do not have any sort of mental health treatment programs.
+- 30% of countries currently do not have any sort of mental health treatment program.

-- 60% of people with depressive disorder can benefit from treatment of antidepressants and psychotherapy.
+- 60% of people with depressive disorder can benefit from the treatment of antidepressants and psychotherapy.

 Mental Health Stats During COVID-19

-- Anxiety and depression increased 25% during the first year of the pandemic.
+- Anxiety and depression increased by 25% during the first year of the pandemic.

 - 41.1% of all American adults reported having symptoms of anxiety and/or depression during this time.

 - In 2020, 26.3 million people received mental health services virtually or online.